Spin-Orbit Driven Topological Phases in Kagome Materials: IAMX family: Crystal structure and electronic band structure

 \section{IAMX family: Crystal structure and electronic band structure}

 The crystalline structure of the IAMX family exhibits a hexagonal lattice belonging to the space group $P \overline{6}2m$\cite{zhou2024chemical,momma2008vesta,wang2021vaspkit}.
-As illustrated in Figure\ref{fig:crystal}a, the IAMX compounds comprise two distinct atomic layers, denoted as $\alpha$ and $\beta$, stacked alternately with interlayer chemical bonding.
-In layer $\alpha$, X atoms reside at the Wyckoff position $1a$, while M atoms at position $3f$ form a twisted kagome lattice.
-Conversely, in layer $\beta$, IA atoms occupy Wyckoff position $3g$, and X atoms at $2d$ establish a honeycomb lattice.
-The corresponding first Brillouin zone (BZ) and its [001] projection are displayed in Figure~\ref{fig:crystal}b.
+As illustrated in Fig. \ref{fig:crystal}a, the IAMX compounds comprise two distinct atomic layers, denoted as $\alpha$ and $\beta$, stacked alternately with interlayer chemical bonding.
+In layer $\alpha$, X atoms reside at the Wyckoff position $1b$, while M atoms at Wyckoff position $3g$ form a distorted kagome lattice, which can be obtained by rotating the adjacent triangles of a regular kagome lattice about their shared corner atoms and exhibits characteristic features of the regular kagome lattice, such as flat bands and Dirac points.
+More details about distorted kagome lattice are in the Supplemental Material\cite{SM}.
+Conversely, in layer $\beta$, IA atoms occupy Wyckoff position $3f$, and X atoms at $2c$ establish a honeycomb lattice.
+The corresponding first Brillouin zone (BZ) and its [001] projection are displayed in Fig.~\ref{fig:crystal}b.
 The BZ hosts four mirror planes, a threefold rotation axis $C_{3z}$ along $k_{z}$, and three twofold rotation axes orthogonal to $C_{3z}$.The mirror plane $M_{001}$ and the three additional perpendicular mirrors play key roles in preserving nodal rings and constraining the spatial distribution of Weyl points in the nonSOC and SOC cases, respectively.

-Since the Fermi surface is mainly contributed by the $p_z$ orbitals of the honeycomb lattice and the $d_{z^2}$ orbitals of the kagome lattice~\cite{zhou2024chemical}, the essential physics can be captured by a minimal stacked honeycomb-kagome model.
-A schematic band structure without SOC is given in Figure~\ref{fig:crystal}c.
+Since the Fermi surface is mainly contributed by the orbitals of the honeycomb lattice and the kagome lattice~\cite{zhou2024chemical}, the essential physics can be captured by a minimal stacked honeycomb-kagome model.
+Here, we take representations $A_1$ of kagome and $A^{''}$ of honeycomb into account.
+A schematic band structure without SOC is given in Fig.~\ref{fig:crystal}c.
 In this case, the kagome-derived bands lie higher in energy than those of the honeycomb, reflecting the higher onsite energy of the M $d$ orbitals compared with the X $p$ orbitals.
 The disparity in energy levels induces a band crossing near the $\Gamma$ point, engendering a topological band inversion.
 This inversion signals the presence of the nodal ring phase in the nonSOC case~\cite{zhou2024chemical}.